rb2625/myfirst-repo/mycodes.md

         git add index.html ( to specificly add) git commin -m "m is message and we have ti put some message for        modification" -m "second m for description of the modification"

+                (this wont update or make it live the repo in github) git push (this will update in gihub too)